architolk/ea2rdf/README.md

 Using the -ea option, the engine will expect an EA database, without the option, a more generic approach is used.

-**NOTE**: using the -ea option, by default the encoding is set to Windows encoding!
+**NOTE**: using the -ea option (without -sql), by default the encoding is set to Windows encoding!
 This can be overriden by adding the -0 option directly after the -ea option.

 ## Dependency: